Object Scan Context: Object-centric Spatial Descriptor for Place Recognition within 3D Point Cloud Map: EXPERIMENTS

 \subsection{Robust Relocalization Performance}

-We not only test the effect of our method about the relocalization of the same sequence in KITTI but also on different sequences.
-Since Object Scan Context is centered on the Main Object and represents a small-scale environment around the Main Object, the point clouds collected at different periods can still be accurately matched, which is difficult for traditional methods.
+We evaluated the effectiveness of our method not only for relocalization within the same sequence in KITTI, but also for different sequences.
+Object Scan Context is centered on the Main Object and represents the local environment around it, allowing accurate point cloud registration even when collected at different times, which is a challenging task for prior methods.

-Fig. \ref{F6} shows the relocalization performance between the 2610th frame in KITTI sequence 00 and the first frame in sequence 07.
-As shown, the environment has changed significantly, but our method still works.
+Fig. \ref{F8} demonstrates the relocalization performance between the 2610th frame in KITTI sequence 00 and the first frame in sequence 07.
+Despite significant changes in the environment, our method still achieves accurate results, which is extremely difficult for prior Scan Context series methods.